-- Enhanced paternity leave of 4 weeks' full pay
+- enhanced paternity leave of four weeks' full pay;

-- Enhanced shared parental pay of up to 24 weeks' full pay and 13 weeks at the statutory rate.
-This enhanced pay is made irrespective of when the shared parental leave is taken within the first year following the baby's birth or adoption
+- enhanced shared parental pay of up to 26 weeks' full pay and 13 weeks at the statutory rate.
+This enhanced pay is made irrespective of when the shared parental leave is taken within the first year following the baby's birth or adoption; and

 All employees are entitled to enhanced maternity, paternity and shared parental pay once they have been continuously employed by us for at least 12 months by the end of the 15th week before the expected week of childbirth or notification period.

 The Parental Leave Network has been formed to support staff returning from all types of parental leave.
 The network is made up of people who have come back after parental leave and who are willing to support returners by sharing their experiences.
 The scheme encourages returners to buddy up with someone from the network who will support them over the next year.

 Parental transition coaching is available to all staff who take more than 3 months parental leave.
 The 1:2:1 coaching sessions are designed to help individuals successfully manage the transition to parenthood.
 In addition to this, everyone in the firm has access to an online interactive resource centre which has exercises, videos, useful tips and information to help parents and managers consider the changes ahead and how best to manage them.

 My Family Care provides all staff with six firm-funded back-up care sessions per year.
 A session can be used to provide nannies, nurseries, childminders as well as back-up care for adult and eldercare for when your care arrangements break down.

 In 2019 Macfarlanes took part in the My Family Care Parental Leave Policy & Reward Benchmark.
 Over 250 companies provided details of their current policies and benefits for maternity, adoption, paternity and shared parental leave.
 Macfarlanes was ranked first for the legal sector.